 Entrance fee: S/.
 3.70 | $1.12

 In Huacachina, you’ll see tons of vendors selling sandboarding and dune buggy tours.
 Again, we lucked out because our taxi driver recommended his friend, who charged $15 for the two-hour sunset tour.
-We arrived in Huacachina around 2:15pm, and had until 3:45pm to explore before our tour.
+We arrived in Huacachina around 2:15 pm and had until 3:45 pm to explore before our tour.
 So, we grabbed food and drinks at Wild Olive Trattoria and Guest House.

 The sandboarding and dune buggy tour was so much fun!
 The dune buggy drivers drove to an area where we could sandboard, and then another to catch the sunset.
 It was so peaceful and beautiful, but prepare yourself for the sand that blows in the wind.
-I’d bring a scarf to tie around your mouth, nose and (maybe?) hair, and sunglasses to block your eyes.
-You’ll inevitably get sand in other places, for instance, I had a lot in my sneakers afterwards.
+I’d bring a scarf to tie around your mouth, nose, and (maybe?) hair, and sunglasses to block your eyes.
+You’ll inevitably get sand in other places, for instance, I had a lot in my sneakers afterward.

 Back to Lima

-The tour ended around 6pm, so we took a taxi back to Ica, then the 7:30pm bus to Lima.
+The tour ended around 6 pm, so we took a taxi back to Ica, then the 7:30 pm bus to Lima.

-Day 3-5: Cusco
+Day 3β5: Cusco

 Accommodation: Selina Cusco Saphi